The CLPNM has prepared three documents to serve as guidelines for LPNs, employers and other stakeholders on the competencies of a Manitoba LPN.

 Entry-Level Competencies for LPNs

-Entry-Level Competencies for the Licensed Practical Nurse in Manitoba, 2016 articulates the competencies that today’s LPNs will have upon entry into professional practice in Manitoba.
+Entry-Level Competencies for the Licensed Practical Nurse in Manitoba articulates the competencies that today’s LPNs will have upon entry into professional practice in Manitoba.
 These competencies reflect the theoretical and practical education, knowledge, skills, judgment, and attitudes required of beginning practitioners to provide safe, competent, and ethical nursing care in a variety of settings to clients across the lifespan.
 Readers should note that this document does not reflect all the competencies that fall within the full scope of practice of the profession.
+This document was published in 2016.

 Nursing Competencies for LPNs

-Nursing Competencies for Licensed Practical Nurses in Manitoba, 2016 provides information about the competencies that fall within the scope of the practical nursing profession in Manitoba.
+Nursing Competencies for Licensed Practical Nurses in Manitoba provides information about the competencies that fall within the scope of the practical nursing profession in Manitoba.
 It includes those that are demonstrated at entry-level, as well as others that may be developed throughout the career of an LPN.
 No one LPN is expected to demonstrate all of the competencies set out in this document.
 Each individual LPN’s level of competence will be determined by their unique post-basic education, training and experience.
+This document was published in 2016, and was revised in 2019 to clarify certain competencies.

 The document is meant to serve as a general guide for LPNs, employers, and other stakeholders, and must be interpreted in context of other documents that guide and limit LPN practice, such as the Standards of Practice, Code of Ethics and Practice Directions.
 For example, the Standards of Practice require that each LPN practice within his or her own level of competence.
 Therefore, before carrying out any nursing activity described in the document, LPNs must self-assess and accept responsibility for ensuring they have acquired the comprehensive knowledge, judgment and skill needed to perform the activity safely, appropriately, and in the client’s best interest.